 Some collection agencies specialize in handling accounts receivable for enterprise size firms, while others focus on small-to-medium sized businesses.
 Find out the type of clients most typically served and evaluate whether or not you fall into that category.

 Debt collection can be further broken down by industry as well as by type of collection service.
-Industries include commercial collections (e.g. default on a business contract), education collections (student debt), finance (e.g. credit card, auto loan, or mortgage debt), medical collections (hospital bills), insurance collections, government collections, or telecom & utilities collections (e.g. the monthly phone and energy bills).
+Industries include commercial collections (e.g. default on a business contract), education collections (student debt), finance (e.g. credit card, auto loan, or mortgage debt), medical collections (hospital bills), insurance collections, government collections or telecom and utilities collections (e.g. the monthly phone and energy bills).

 Note: most collection companies will start their collection efforts small and expand them based on the success they have negotiating payment with the debtor.
 Typically, collection work starts small with things like letter services and pre-collection phone calls before escalating into legal suits as earlier efforts prove unsuccessful.